motibytes/motibytes.github.io/_cobwebs/notes!!!-changetheworld.md

 Now why would you actually want this?
 ----
 And how would this actually work?
+Break through the bridge.
+The kindness breaks through.
+You can be kind today.
+That kindness creates change.
+It starts with you.
+It starts with your loving voice.
+It starts by asking the right questions.
+How can I help?
+Why do I want to help?
+What matters to me?
+What can I do today?
+Where can I contribute?
+How are you doing?
+How are you feeling?
 ---
 It's possible to build this life right now.
 ....